arahi7860/-css-grid-lesson/README.md

 # CSS Grid

+## Objectives

+By the end of this lesson students will be able to:

+-   [] Explain when to use Flexbox vs. Grid
+-   [] Use proper terminology to refer to the different grid pieces

+-   [] Create layouts using CSS Grid

 ## The Concept Of Grid

 Although `CSS Grid` wasn't available until 2017 the concept of `grid` isn't new.
 [Bootstrap](https://getbootstrap.com/docs/4.1/layout/grid/) was built on arranging content in rows and columns, essentially creating a grid.